An LLM Compiler for Parallel Function Calling

 \section{Results}

 In this section, we evaluate \OURS using a variety of models and problem types.
 We use both the proprietary GPT models and the open-source LLaMA-2 model, with the latter demonstrating \OURS's capability in enabling parallel function calling in open-source models.
 Furthermore, there are various types of parallel function calling patterns that can be addressed with LLMs.
 This ranges from embarrassingly parallel patterns, where all tasks can be executed in parallel without any dependencies between them, to more complex dependency patterns, as illustrated in ~\fref{fig:parallel-patterns}.
-Significantly, we also assess \OURS on Game of 24 benchmark involving dynamic replanning based on intermediate results, highlighting its adaptability to evolving dependency graphs.
-In this section, we start presenting results for simple execution patterns, and then we move to more complex ones.
+Importantly, we also assess \OURS on the Game of 24 benchmark, which involves dynamic replanning based on intermediate results, highlighting its adaptability to dynamic dependency graphs.
+Finally, we apply \OURS to the WebShop benchmark to showcase its potential in decision-making tasks.
+Overall, we start presenting results for simple execution patterns, and then we move to more complex ones.